Watch a replay of the HPS Corporate Lending Fund First Quarter 2023 Shareholder Update

 Does HLEND pay dividends?

-Yes, we seek to pay regular monthly distributions commencing with the first full calendar quarter after the escrow period concludes.
+Yes, we seek to pay regular monthly distributions.
 Any distributions we make will be at the discretion of our Board of Trustees, who will consider, among other things, our earnings, cash flow, capital needs, and general financial condition, as well as our desire to comply with the RIC requirements, which generally require us to make aggregate annual distributions to our shareholders of at least 90% of our net investment income.

 The per-share amount of distributions on Class S, Class D, Class I, and Class F shares will generally differ because of different class-specific shareholder servicing and/or distribution fees that are deducted from the gross distributions for each share class.